Overview of Antara Modules - Part I

 Part I of this discussion covers the basic aspects of Antara modules, without delving deeply into the technical aspects of the technology.

 The conversation should be attainable for a normal developer in the Komodo ecosystem, as well as for non-developers who otherwise possess experience in the blockchain industry.

 A later discussion, Overview of Antara Modules - Part II, covers additional conceptual aspects of this technology.
-Part II is not required, but recommended for anyone who intends to utilize Antara technology in a development environment.
+Part II is recommended for anyone who intends to utilize Antara technology in a development environment.

 Komodo is built on the Bitcoin protocol, which features a simple programming language, called Bitcoin Script, that allows a developer to perform rudimentary scripting tasks.

 Traditionally, Bitcoin Script is considered to be incapable of supporting the complex "smart contracts" found on other blockchain platforms.
 This limitation is mostly from the fact that Bitcoin Script is (intentionally) not Turing complete.